lsonne/stuff/remotelogging/remoteapplogging.md

 ###Find common errors
 You can do aggregated searches in Loggly where you quickly can see the most common errors, warnings etc. [some more info about this?...]

+LS: yes, that would be great.
+Maybe a screen shot?
+I have some sample data that's e-commerce oriented but nothing that's tailored to apps.

 ###Alarms

 In most cloud logging services, including Loggly, you can setup alarms for lots of different things.
 The most simple alarm condition would be if the number of errors during a certain period of time rises above zero, or some other acceptable level of error count.
 You can also be more specific, for example raising alarms whenever an In-App Purchase fails in your app.

 ###Troubleshoot a session or a user